Jack5079/Jack5079/src/blog/optimize-88x31s.md

 ## Inline them

-This sounds counterintuitive, but if you have a lot of 88x31s on your page, it might be worth it to [inline](https://developer.mozilla.org/en-US/docs/Web/URI/Schemes/data) the small ones.
+If you have a lot of 88x31s on your page, it might be worth it to inline the small ones as [`data:` URIs](https://developer.mozilla.org/en-US/docs/Web/URI/Schemes/data).
 If you need a rule of thumb, [Vite defaults to 4096 bytes](https://vite.dev/config/build-options.html#build-assetsinlinelimit).

 The overhead of Base64 is made up with [solid compression](https://en.wikipedia.org/wiki/Solid_compression), reduced latency, and also avoiding the ~1 KB of overhead HTTP requests have.